Loppersy/ProcedurallyGeneratedPacman/README.md

 ## Maze Creation
 To create your own maze, just edit the `maze1.png` image with any image editor of your choice.
 It is a 32x32 pixel image where each pixel represents a tile in the maze.
+Once you are done editing, load the maze by cliking on the "Classic" button.
 Here are the possible tiles with its RGB values.

 - Empty Space: (0,0,0)
 - Pac-Man*: (0,0,255)